 Tripod is a must for landscapes and low light photography.

 Only postpaid mobile phones work in Ladakh.
 Connectivity is poor in many places.
-The best coverage is by BSNL .
-Airtel and Vodafone also have coverage, but limited.
+The best coverage is by BSNL.
+Airtel has decent coverage but limited only to Leh.
 STD calls can be made from telephone booths.

 All good hotels in Leh provide free wi-fi access and the speed is quite good.
 Beyond Leh, the connectivity is poor or not available.